IllusionMods/KKManager/README.md

 While the app is already useful, it's still in beta.
 Expect some bugs and lacking features.
 You can report issues on [GitHub Issues page](https://github.com/bbepis/KKManager/issues), or on the [Koikatu! discord server](https://discord.gg/urDt8CK).

 ## How to use
+If you want to update your existing KKManager you can watch [this video guide](https://www.youtube.com/watch?v=ceg2XXGNwcU&feature=youtu.be).

 1. Download the latest release from the [releases](https://github.com/IllusionMods/KKManager/releases) page.
 2. Extract to a new folder anywhere.
 If you want to update your current KK Manager install then it's recommended to remove all old files except for the .settings file.
 3. Start KKManager.exe, create a shortcut to it if you want.